seinecle/codapps/docs/generated-slides/subdir/adding-pictures_temp_pdf.md

 //ST: !
 To see the result, make sure to save the GUI Builder then launch the preview of the app (big green arrow in NetBeans.).

-You should get sommething like:
+You should get something like:

 //ST: !
 image::background-preview-1.png[align="center",title="Background of the app - but with the top remaining blank"]